gnh1201/reasonableframework/README.md

 - 이 프로젝트는 [카카오톡 채팅방](https://catswords.re.kr/go/kakaotalk)에서 실시간으로 버그 및 보안 이슈를 제보받고 있습니다.

 ## English
-- **ReasonableFramework** is a PHP framework designed to the restrictive web environments.
+* **ReasonableFramework** is a PHP framework designed for restrictive web environments.
-- It provides maximum stability even if the program is developed for developers who are based on legacy code or are not skilled.
+* It provides maximum stability even if the program is developed by developers who are working with legacy code or who lack experience.
-- It also works smoothly on free web hosting (in South Korea, Asia, America, and Europe) based on PHP 4 and 7.
+* It also runs smoothly on free web hosting services (in South Korea, Asia, America, and Europe) based on PHP 4 and 7.
-- It provides **a convincing standard** even if you don't know modern web techs, such as object-oriented, modular(MVC), and secure coding.
+* It provides a reliable standard even if you are not familiar with modern web technologies, such as object-oriented, modular (MVC), and secure coding.
-    - Ideal for environments where separate development aids, including Composer, PHP extensions, and the famous PHP framework are not available.
+  * It is ideal for environments where separate development tools, including Composer, PHP extensions, and famous PHP frameworks, are not available.
-    - Compatible with famous CMS and API used with REST API, it is suitable to create implementation type that is frequently used in various environment.
+  * It is compatible with famous CMS and APIs used with REST APIs, making it suitable for creating implementations that are frequently used in various environments.
-    - RVHM structure can be used with MVC structure, and has more flexible structure to use as existing development skills.
+  * The RVHM structure can be used with the MVC structure and has a more flexible structure to use with existing development skills.
-- **ResonableFramework** is designed to **respond to fundamental security threats** such as CSRF, XSS, and SQL injection.
+* **ReasonableFramework** is designed to address fundamental **security threats** such as CSRF, XSS, and SQL injection.
-- **ResonableFramework** is supported `Forwarded` headers natively, so it is ideal for build a load balancing or hidden(e.g. Tor) services.
+* **ReasonableFramework** natively supports 'Forwarded' headers, making it ideal for building load balancing or private services.
-- This project including a lots of the **enterprise level cases** from PHP version 4(legacy) to 7(modern).
+* This project includes a lot of enterprise-level use cases from PHP version 4 (legacy) to 7 (modern).
-- This project receiving a realtime reports that bugs and security issues in the [official chatting room](https://catswords.re.kr/go/kakaotalk).
+* This project receives real-time reports of bugs and security issues in the [official chat room](https://catswords.re.kr/go/kakaotalk).

 ## Contact us
 - abuse@catswords.net